AllanOliveiraM/globalsys-reserva/README.md

 an API ready, and a database to manage relationships and data in general.

 This would take a long time to implement, so I went to the front-end :)

+Didn't have time to write satisfactory unit test coverage, but e2e tests I getted to write enough :)

 ## Installation